No matter what job you’re working in, health & safety should come first.

-Then move onto the customers.
-Simply ask if anyone in the household has been diagnosed with the illness or displayed symptoms in the last few weeks.
-If the answer is yes, it’s best to reschedule the work for in a couple of week’s time when everyone is well enough and no longer poses a risk.
+Then move on to the customers.
+Ask if anyone in the household has been diagnosed or displayed symptoms in the last few weeks.
+If the answer is yes, it’s best to postpone the work for a couple of weeks when everyone is well enough and no longer poses a risk.

 Keep a distance between yourself and your customers.
-Ideally, it’s best to work in a room alone to minimise any contact with others.
-Where that isn’t possible, a distance of 2 meters is recommended.
-As per government guidelines, 1 meter is acceptable providing other forms of protection are used such as masks and gloves.
+Ideally, it’s best to work in a room alone to minimise contact with others.
+However, where that isn’t possible, a distance of 2 meters is recommended.
+As per government guidelines, 1 meter is acceptable, providing other forms of protection are used, such as masks and gloves.

 If possible, stick to bigger jobs.
 Spending a whole week in one workplace rather than in several different ones each day reduces the number of people you’ll come into contact with.
 Therefore, reducing the risk of the spread of COVID.
 This will not only keep you safer but your customers as well.

 Though most germs are spread through the air, it’s also very easy to spread bacteria and germs by hand.
-In order to reduce the spread, carry and regularly use a hand sanitiser.
+To reduce the spread, carry and regularly use a hand sanitiser.
 Always sanitise your hands before entering a customer’s home and wash your hands thoroughly throughout the day.

 A small thing that could make a big difference is to ask homeowners to leave their internal doors open.
 Door handles are one of the worst offenders in a home for harbouring germs.
 Minimising the contact you have with them will reduce the risk of transmission.

-Wearing masks has become the norm of day-to-day life for many of us when we’re shopping and out and about.
-Wearing one while in a customers home could not only help reduce the spread of germs, it can make yourself and your customer feel more comfortable.
+Wearing masks has become the norm of day-to-day life for many of us when shopping and out and about.
+However, wearing one while in a customer’s home could not only help reduce the spread of germs, it can make yourself and your customer feel more comfortable.
 Change your mask when it becomes damp, and if you’re using a disposable mask, dispose of it in a non-recycling bin.
 Gloves are also an option and should be disposed of upon exiting the worksite.

-Everyone is different and some customers may request you wear a mask, others won’t.
+Everyone is different, and some customers may request you wear a mask, others won’t.
 Be flexible but cautious.
-Even if the customer hasn’t asked you to wear a mask, if you feel that it’s the right thing to do, do it.
+Even if the customer hasn’t asked you to wear a mask, do it if you feel that it’s the right thing to do.

 Arguably the best part of any job is getting paid no matter what form the payment comes in.
-However, given the current situation, many businesses have gone cashless and are accepting contactless payment only.
+However, given the current situation, many businesses have gone cashless and accept contactless payment only.
 If you don’t carry a contactless payment machine, a simple bank transfer works just as well.

 Taking these health & safety steps and precautions will ensure you’re as safe as you can be.
-In doing so, you’ll be able to continue to do your job, earn money and even in these unprecedented times, live a relatively normal life.
+In doing so, you’ll be able to continue to do your job, earn money, and live a relatively normal life even in these unprecedented times.